 Accident Application: Collects, stores and retrieves data relating to an accident.
-Used as a planning aid to assist in accident prevention, and prepare various safety reports.
+Used as a planning aid to assist in accident prevention and preparation of various traffic safety reports.

-Incident Reporting Application: Provides for the collection, storage and retrieval of all data related to an incident or service request reported to a law enforcement agency.
+'Incident Reporting Application: Provides for the collection, storage and retrieval of all data related to an incident or service request reported and acted upon by a law enforcement agency.
 On-line inquiry and update capability as well as numerous batch reports are utilized.
-Uniform crime reports mandated by federal and state agencies are a by product of this application.
+Uniform crime reports mandated by federal and state agencies are a by-product of this application.

-Computer Aid Dispatching Application: Processes information collected in a real time on-line basis concerning a call for service and appropriate assignment of personnel based upon availability, priority of call, and status of field units.
+'Computer Aid Dispatching Application: Processes information collected in a real time on-line basis concerning a call for service and appropriate assignment of personnel based upon availability, priority of a call and status of field units.
 Mobile data terminals (MDT) in selective units are used.

-ADMINISTRATIVE SUBSYSTEM: This subsystem assists the administrative authorities in the local criminal justice community in the day-to-day administration of their agencies.
+ADMINISTRATIVE SUBSYSTEM: This subsystem assists the administrative head of a local criminal justice agency in the day-to-day administration of his organization.

-Personnel Application: Contains data concerning employees such as address, sick days used, assignments, and appointment dates.
+'Personnel Application: Contains data concerning police personnel such as address, sick days used, assignments and appointment dates.
 Various reports are produced for management purposes.

-Activity Application: Contains history of all officers used to produce monthly roster reports and to coordinate and tally activity to specific officers.
-Activities reports are prepared for management analysis.
+Activity Application: Retains historical data on all officers and utilities to produce monthly roster reports and to coordinate and tally activity to specific officers.
+These reports are prepared for management analysis.

-Stolen Vehicle Hot Sheet Application: Produces a list on demand of recently stolen vehicles or license plates.
+'Stolen Vehicle Hot Sheet Application: Produces a list on demand of recently stolen vehicles or license plates.
 The report is available in the on-line mode to local terminals.

-Central Police Services Application: Designed to assist in management of Central Police Services five divisions.
-Function components are: training division, communications, laboratory division, information systems division, and administration.
+'Central Police Services Application: Designed to assist in management of Central Police Services five divisions which are: training, communications, forensic laboratory, information systems and administration.